Migration from 20230114/0.7.1 to 20230403/0.8.1

 line item for the conversion).

 • encoder: Encoder counts were part of the LEGACY UDP profile, representing the azimuth angle as a raw encoder count starting from 0 to a max value of 90111.
 It thus incremented 44 ticks per azimuth angle in 2048 mode, 88 ticks in 1024 mode and 176 in 512 mode.
-To recover encoder infcount, you can multiply the measurement_id by the number dictated by your lidar mode.
+To recover encoder count, you can multiply the measurement_id by the number dictated by your lidar mode.
 We suggest, however, migrating to use simply measurement_id and multiplying by 360 degrees/ N where N is the number of columns in your mode (512, 1024, 2048) when you need the azimuth, thus untying any sense of azimuth from the internal mechanicals of the Ouster sensor.

 Notes for the future